mwiencek/killer-trees/README.md

 Records have a fixed set of properties, defined with `Record.define`.
 They're stored more efficiently than maps and type-checked against a specific object type.

+Records are currently implemented by storing values as an array, rather than a tree internally.
+That means gets are `O(1)`, and sets/deletes are `O(n)`, where `n` is the number of values in the record.
+Copying an array for small values of `n` is extremely fast and exhibits less GC pressure than updating a persistent tree.

 ```TypeScript
 import Record from 'killer-trees/Record';